Cebuanos mark 40th day since Vidal’s death - Cebu Daily News

 Villarojo, who served as Vidal’s private secretary for over a decade, presided over a Mass at the Cebu Metropolitan Cathedral at 4 p.m. and prayed over the cardinal’s tomb at the church’s mausoleum.

-Retired Bishop Emilio Bataclan and at least 20 priests concelebrated with Villarojo who temporarily takes over the archdiocese while Cebu Archbishop Jose Palma is attending Pope Francis’ apostolic visit to Myanmar from November 27 to 30, 2017.
+Retired Bishop Emilio Bataclan and at least 20 other priests concelebrated with Villarojo who temporarily takes over the archdiocese while Cebu Archbishop Jose Palma is in Myanmar to attend Pope Francis’ apostolic visit there from November 27 to 30.

-In his homily, Villarojo said celebrating the 40th day since the death of a person has become a part of tradition to echo Jesus’ ascension into heaven 40 days after the Lord rose from the dead.
+Villarojo explained that celebrating the 40th day since the death of a person has become a part of tradition to echo Jesus’ ascension into heaven 40 days after the Lord rose from the dead.

 “It is rather a tradition that helps us overcome our grief and to move on with our lives.
-And moving on means taking up the mission that all of us have been given as Christians, and that is to proclaim the Gospel, the joy of the Gospel, and not being paralyzed by grief or whatever emptiness we feel at the death of a beloved,” he explained.
+And moving on means taking up the mission that all of us have been given as Christians, and that is to proclaim the Gospel, the joy of the Gospel, and not being paralyzed by grief or whatever emptiness we feel at the death of a beloved,” said Villarojo in his homily.

 The best way to commemorate and celebrate the life of Vidal, he said, is to carry on what the cardinal had started.